Orpheashatzis/JDX_ReverseEngineeringJSONExample/README.md

 Milestone 3.2 consists of our final presentation, where we thoroughly go over the entire project, providing in-depth explanations, insights, and any additional details necessary to showcase our work.

+### Milestone 4

+Milestone 4 consisted of us using a Logistic Regression model as our baseline for the classification task.
+We evaluated its performance using a confusion matrix and a classification report, which gave us a clear view of the model’s accuracy, precision, recall, and F1-score.
+These results gave us a solid reference point and helped highlight where there’s room to improve as we move forward.
+We also created a 2-minute video presentation summarizing our baseline model, key evaluation metrics, and the insights we gained from this initial phase.

 # Thank You
 ## By Orpheas, Marco & Adam